Nate Lynn: Detroit Lions

 After going unselected in the 2024 NFL draft, Lynn signed with the Detroit Lions as an undrafted free agent.
-He impressed in training camp and in one preseason game but suffered a torn ligament in his shoulder, resulting in him spending the entire season on injured reserve.
-He returned to the Lions in 2025 and was one of their standout performers in training camp.
+He impressed in training camp and in the first preseason game but suffered a torn ligament in his shoulder, resulting in him spending the entire 2024 season on injured reserve.

 On August 26, 2025, Lynn was waived by the Lions as part of final roster cuts.

 Tennessee Titans

 On November 10, 2025, Lynn was signed to the Tennessee Titans' practice squad.
+He signed a reserve/future contract with Tennessee on January 5, 2026.

+On April 30, 2026, Lynn was waived by the Titans.

+New York Jets

+On August 18, 2026, Lynn signed with the New York Jets.
+He was waived on August 30 and re-signed to the practice squad.